-Once you've logged in as a Duo admin, decide which service, system, or appliance you want to protect with Duo.
+Decide which service, system, or appliance you want to protect with Duo as a test.
+We recommend testing with a non-production application to start.
 The Applications page lists all resources that are linked and protected by your Duo service.

 Then, use our documentation to configure the Duo application on your service, system, or appliance.

 Start authenticating into your applications with Duo two-factor!
 Example browser-based Duo experiences shown below.

 Now that you've experienced the ease of adding Duo protection to a test application, your next step is planning a full Duo deployment.